 Cost control is a critically important component of investment success.
 Many advisors understand this and wisely recommend the use of low-cost index funds.
 However, many of these same advisors haven’t looked in the mirror lately: they harp on the exorbitant fees charged by the mutual fund industry, but somehow always find a way to justify their own exorbitant advisory fees.

 At Planvesting, we believe strongly that fees matter; that AUM fees penalize investors, especially affluent investors; and that most advisors’ portfolio management fees are outrageously high relative to the level of effort involved (and benefits provided).
-Once you understand the benefits of passive investment management, you realize that there can be absolutely no justification for the high fees charged by most financial advisors.
+Once you understand the benefits of evidence-based investment management, you realize that there can be absolutely no justification for the high AUM fees charged by most financial advisors.

-That’s why Planvesting’s portfolio management fees are among the lowest in the industry.
+That’s why Planvesting’s portfolio management fees are both fixed and among the lowest in the industry.
 We view our services as those of expert consultants and charge accordingly, based approximately on the amount of time required to manage a portfolio.
 In addition, we have extremely low overhead – there is no “house” account taking 1/2 of our revenues to pay unnecessary administrative and marketing expenses.
-Our fees generally range from about $2,000 to $4,000 per year, regardless of account size, and no services are excluded (see our service offering here).
+Our fees generally range from about $2,000 to $4,000 per year, regardless of account size, and no services are excluded (see our service offerings here).

 Since we’ve found that “level of effort / service time requirements” are often related to the number of accounts under management, a rough guide for our annual fee is $1,500 plus $500 per account under management.
 So, using this guide, the annual fee for a $3,000,000 portfolio comprised of 3 accounts would be $3,000 (about 10 basis points).